namvnngu/namvnngu.github.io/drafts/writing-how-do-i-save-terminal-commands.md

 export PATH="$PATH:path-to-directory-containing-cmd"
 ```

-or move it along with the `cmd-*` files into a directory that is already
+or move it along with the `cmd-*.txt` files into a directory that is already
 included in your `$PATH`.

 ## Final words